Cyphershadow24ar/Leet-Code/README.md

 28. (904) Fruit Into Baskets
 29. (944) Delete Columns to Make Sorted
 30. (955) Delete Columns to Make Sorted II
-31. (966) Vowel Spellchecker
-32. (1015) Smallest Integer Divisible by K
-33. (1018) Binary Prefix Divisible By 5
-34. (1233) Remove Sub-Folders from the Filesystem
-35. (1262) Greatest Sum Divisible by Three
-36. (1277) Count Square Submatrices with All Ones
-37. (1290) Convert Binary Number in a Linked List to Integer
-38. (1304) Find N Unique Integers Sum up to Zero
-39. (1317) Convert Integer to the Sum of Two No-Zero Integers
-40. (1323) Maximum 69 Number
-41. (1353) Maximum Number of Events That Can Be Attended
-42. (1394) Find Lucky Integer in an Array
-43. (1488) Avoid Flood in the City
-44. (1493) Longest Subarray of 1's After Deleting One Element
-45. (1504) Count Submatrices With All Ones
-46. (1518) Water Bottles
-47. (1523) Count Odd Numbers in an Interval Range
-48. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
-49. (1572) Matrix Diagonal Sum
-50. (1578) Minimum Time to Make Rope Colorful
-51. (1590) Make Sum Divisible by P
-52. (1611) Minimum ONe bit Operations to Make intergers Zero
-53. (1625) Lexicographically Smallest String After Applying Operations
-54. (1695) Maximum Erasure Value
-55. (1717) Maximum Score From Removing Substrings
-56. (1733) Minimum Number of People to Teach
-57. (1751) Maximum Number of Events That Can Be Attended II
-58. (1792) Maximum Average Pass Ratio
-59. (1865) Finding Pairs With a Certain Sum
-60. (1900) The Earliest and Latest Rounds Where Players Compete
-61. (1925) Count Square Sum Triples
-62. (1935) Maximum Number of Words You Can Type
-63. (1948) Delete Duplicate Folders in System
-64. (1957) Delete Characters to Make Fancy String
-65. (2011) Final Value of Variable After Performing Operations
-66. (2043) Simple Bank System
-67. (2048) Next Greater Numerically Balanced Number
-68. (2092) Find All People With Secret
-69. (2106) Maximum Fruits Harvested After at Most K Steps
-70. (2110) Number of Smooth Descent Periods of a Stock
-71. (2125) Number of Laser Beams in a Bank
-72. (2141) Maximum Running Time of N Computers
+31. (960) Delete Columns to Make Sorted III
+32. (966) Vowel Spellchecker
+33. (1015) Smallest Integer Divisible by K
+34. (1018) Binary Prefix Divisible By 5
+35. (1233) Remove Sub-Folders from the Filesystem
+36. (1262) Greatest Sum Divisible by Three
+37. (1277) Count Square Submatrices with All Ones
+38. (1290) Convert Binary Number in a Linked List to Integer
+39. (1304) Find N Unique Integers Sum up to Zero
+40. (1317) Convert Integer to the Sum of Two No-Zero Integers
+41. (1323) Maximum 69 Number
+42. (1353) Maximum Number of Events That Can Be Attended
+43. (1394) Find Lucky Integer in an Array
+44. (1488) Avoid Flood in the City
+45. (1493) Longest Subarray of 1's After Deleting One Element
+46. (1504) Count Submatrices With All Ones
+47. (1518) Water Bottles
+48. (1523) Count Odd Numbers in an Interval Range
+49. (1526) Minimum Number of Increments on Subarrays to Form a Target Array
+50. (1572) Matrix Diagonal Sum
+51. (1578) Minimum Time to Make Rope Colorful
+52. (1590) Make Sum Divisible by P
+53. (1611) Minimum ONe bit Operations to Make intergers Zero
+54. (1625) Lexicographically Smallest String After Applying Operations
+55. (1695) Maximum Erasure Value
+56. (1717) Maximum Score From Removing Substrings
+57. (1733) Minimum Number of People to Teach
+58. (1751) Maximum Number of Events That Can Be Attended II
+59. (1792) Maximum Average Pass Ratio
+60. (1865) Finding Pairs With a Certain Sum
+61. (1900) The Earliest and Latest Rounds Where Players Compete
+62. (1925) Count Square Sum Triples
+63. (1935) Maximum Number of Words You Can Type
+64. (1948) Delete Duplicate Folders in System
+65. (1957) Delete Characters to Make Fancy String
+66. (2011) Final Value of Variable After Performing Operations
+67. (2043) Simple Bank System
+68. (2048) Next Greater Numerically Balanced Number
+69. (2092) Find All People With Secret
+70. (2106) Maximum Fruits Harvested After at Most K Steps
+71. (2110) Number of Smooth Descent Periods of a Stock
+72. (2125) Number of Laser Beams in a Bank
+73. (2141) Maximum Running Time of N Computers
 72. (2147) Number of Ways to Divide a Long Corridor
 73. (2163) Minimum Difference in Sums After Removal of Elements
 72. (2169) Count Operations to Obtain Zero